-If you want your system to run at a performance better than the one "by SPD", select "Manual" then select the best option in the "CAS Latency Time" to "DRAM RAS# Precharge" fields.
+If you want better system performance other than the one "by SPD", select "Manual" then select the best option in the "CAS Latency Time" to "DRAM RAS# Precharge" fields.

 3.1.3.2 CAS Latency Time

 This field is used to select the local memory clock periods.